 The hormone issue isn’t going away anytime soon (it will only worsen as I get closer to menopause), but being aware of where I am in my cycle definitely helps.
 Since I know in advance when my sleep is likely to be “off” (usually the week before my period), I can compensate by being extra vigilant about following these tips, and going to bed earlier than normal to make up for a potentially restless night.

 I definitely sleep a lot better when it’s cool, almost cold, in the house.
 This became very evident when our heater died a few weeks ago.
 Our house got down to about 60 degrees overnight, and I slept great!
-Now I make an effort to keep the house as cool as possible at bedtime, which will be harder to do in the summer months.
+Now I make an effort to keep the bedroom as cool as possible at bedtime.

 I used to always put our bedroom last on my “rooms to clean” list because I figured nobody ever saw it except us!
 But I’ve noticed that when I go to sleep in a clean and tidy bedroom with a made bed and no clothing on the floor, there’s just a sense of calm in the room that helps me fall sleep more easily AND fall back to sleep more easily if I happen to wake in the middle of the night.